Spherical maximal functions and Hardy spaces for Fourier integral operators: Introduction

 Although the spherical averages can be expressed as a linear combination of terms involving the half-wave propagators, the contributions of these terms might, a priori, cancel each other out.
 To nonetheless derive sharpness of Theorem \ref{thm:maximalhypintro} from sharpness of maximal function bounds for half-wave propagators, in the proof of Theorem \ref{thm:sharphyp1} we microlocalize to regions of phase space where there is only a single such term.
 Moreover, due to the fact that our maximal function bounds for Fourier integral operators are sharp under very mild conditions, we can use FIO calculus to show that various extensions of Theorem \ref{thm:maximalhypintro} are also essentially sharp.

 Finally, given that the assumptions for the sharpness statements in Theorems \ref{thm:sharpFIO1} and \ref{thm:sharpFIO2} are of a local nature, it suffices to work in local coordinates when deriving sharpness of our results on manifolds.
-There the required statements follows from the sharpness of our other results.
+There one can use that our other results are sharp under very mild conditions.